clyde-org/clyde/docs/design.md

 ![Clyde Architecture](./img/clyde-design.png "Clyde Architecture")

 ## Clyde Components

-The Clyde components runs on each node to which is responsible for interacting with the data service api on the node such as containerd for pulling and managing images
+The Clyde components runs on each node to which is responsible for interacting with the data service API on the node such as containerd for pulling and managing images.
+These components include the Local Data Registry, P2P Service, and State Manager.

 ### Local Data Registry
 The Data Registry Service is responsible for implementing a local registry on each node that can store, serve, and respond to requests for data artifacts such as container images or Python packages.
 This registry acts as the first point of resolution for incoming fetch requests, reducing latency and external bandwidth usage by avoiding unnecessary access to remote registries.
 For example, if a node attempts to docker pull or pip install a package, the request is first redirected to this local registry, which serves the content if it is already available locally.